From Amortized to Worst Case Delay in Enumeration Algorithms: Buffer Based Regularization

+Flashlight search can be seen as a depth-first traversal of a \emph{partial solutions tree}.
+A node of this tree is a pair $(a,b)$ such that $(x,a,b) \in \ext{A}$.
+Node $(a,b)$ has children $(a\cup\{u\},b)$ and $(a,b \setminus \{u\})$ if they are nodes.
+A leaf is a pair $(a,a)$ and the root is $(\emptyset,U(x))$.
+The \emph{cost} of a node $(a,b)$ is the time to execute the flashlight search on $(x,a,b)$ \emph{except the time spent in recursive calls}.
+Usually, the cost of a node comes from deciding $\ext{A}$ and modifying the global data structure $D$ used to solve $\ext{A}$ faster.

-A flashlight search can be seen as a depth first traversal of a \textbf{tree of partial solutions}, whose nodes are pairs $(a,b)$ such that there is some solution $y \in A(x)$ with $a \subseteq y \subseteq b$.
-The leaves satisfy $a = b$ with $a \in A(x)$ an the root is labeled by $(\emptyset,U(x))$.
-Let us call \textbf{path time}, the maximal time needed by a flashlight search algorithm to go from the root $(\emptyset,U(x))$ to a leaf $(y,y)$.
-Twice the path time bounds the delay, since between two output solutions, a flashlight search traverses at most two paths in the tree.
-Path time and delay are usually bounded by $\sharp U(x)$ times the complexity of solving $\ext{A}$.
-Data structures can be used to amortize the cost of evaluating $\ext{A}$ repeatedly, generally to prove that the path time is equal to the complexity of solving $\ext{A}$ once, e.g. when generating models of monotone CNF~\cite{murakami2014efficient}.
+The cost of a path in a partial solution tree is the sum of the costs of the nodes in the path.
+The \emph{path time} of a flashlight search algorithm is defined as the maximum over the cost of all paths from the root.
+The delay is bounded by twice the path time since, between two output solutions, a flashlight search traverses at most two paths in the tree of partial solutions.
+To our knowledge, all bounds on the worst case delay of flashlight search are proved by bounding the path time.
+The path time is bounded by $\sharp U(x)$ times the complexity of solving $\ext{A}$ plus the complexity of updating the auxiliary data.
+Auxiliary data can be used to amortize the cost of evaluating $\ext{A}$ repeatedly, generally to prove that the path time is equal to the complexity of solving $\ext{A}$ once, e.g., when generating minimal models of monotone CNF~\cite{murakami2014efficient}.

-Flashlight search proves that $\enum{A} \in \DelayP$ if $\ext{A} \in \P$ and indeed many enumeration problem are in $\DelayP$ because their extension problem are in $\P$, see e.g.~\cite{uno2015constant,MaryS19}.
-However, there are $\NP$-hard extension problems, like the extension of a maximal clique, while the problem of enumerating maximal cliques is in $\DelayP$~\cite{LawlerLK80}.
+Using flashlight search, we obtain that if $\ext{A} \in \P$ then $\enum{A} \in \DelayP$.
+Many enumeration problems have actually been shown to be in $\DelayP$ by showing their extension problem is in $\P$~\cite{uno2015constant,MaryS19}.
+However, some $\DelayP$ problems provably escape this framework, e.g., the extension of a maximal clique which is in $\DelayP$ but for which hardness of the extension problem can be derived from the fact that finding the largest maximal clique in lexicographic order is \NP-hard~\cite{johnson1988generating}.